FAQ

 How often does the doctor see them?

-At least monthly for long-term residents, and more often for short-term rehab residents (typically weekly).
+At least once a month for long-term patients.
+More often for short-term rehab — typically weekly.

 How do I reach you with a question?

-Call our main line during business hours, or page the on-call provider after hours.
+Call our main line during business hours.
+After hours, call the same number — our on-call doctor calls you back, usually within 20 minutes.
 A real person will answer.

 What happens if my loved one gets sicker?

-The nursing staff calls our on-call provider.
-We assess and make the right call — often we can manage at the facility instead of sending to the ER.
+The nursing staff calls our on-call doctor right away.
+We assess and make the right call — often we can manage things at the facility instead of sending them to the ER.

 Can I meet the doctor in person?